 - Chicory fiber

-If you're looking to reap the benefits of consuming foods high in prebiotics' don't stress too much on the "amount" within the foods, but rather look at your food quality and quantity.
+If you're looking to reap the benefits of consuming foods high in prebiotics' don't stress too much about the "amount" within the foods, but rather look at your food quality and quantity.

 Prebiotics vs Fiber